christophhagen/StateModel/Readme.md

 This may remind you a bit of the `CodingKey` enums in `Codable` conformances, except that it's currently not possible to automatically assign ids.
-Note: It's also possible to directly use an enum as a `PropertyKey`, e.g. `Database<Int, Int, MyPropertyKeys`, but then all models in the database must use values from the enum for the property ids.

 ### History view